slowernews/hamster-system/README.md

     - Mix the *good parts* of  many workflow management approaches using your favorite text editor, cloud and a paper notebook.
 Use  Markdown that can be adapted into [YAML](https://learn-the-web.algonquindesign.ca/topics/markdown-yaml-cheat-sheet/) for data exchange and serialization.

 - Hamster budget (organize your money)
-    - *Feel in control* of your finances using just a couple of hours every quarter.
+    - *Feel in control* of your finances spending a couple of hours every quarter.
 Minimum overhead.

 #### Possible painpoint?